 Francis Lau – At-Large Family Advocate, Bay Area Region Representative (Alameda, Contra Costa, Marin, San Francisco, and San Mateo Counties)

 Francis Lau, of San Francisco, has been a vice president and area manager at First Bank since 2000.
-He was co-manager and vice president at the Washington Mutual Bank Retail Banking Division from 1997 to 2000, a corporate development director and director of finance at Pharmakon International Laboratory Ltd. From 1994 to 1995 and a branch manager at Wells Fargo from 1992 to 1994, where he held several position from 1977 to 1992, including assistant vice president, manager of the Private Banking Department and lending officer in the retail banking group.
+He was co-manager and vice president at the Washington Mutual Bank Retail Banking Division from 1997 to 2000, a corporate development director and director of finance at Pharmakon International Laboratory Ltd. from 1994 to 1995, and a branch manager at Wells Fargo from 1992 to 1994, where he held several positions from 1977 to 1992, including assistant vice president, manager of the Private Banking Department and lending officer in the retail banking group.
 He is treasurer at the Donaldina Cameron House and a member of the Operation HOPE Advisory Council and the Habitat for Humanity, Greater San Francisco Family Selection Committee.
 Lau earned a Master of Business Administration degree from the University of San Francisco School of Management.